hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

   - Informal: where a model applies (eg a certain part of the code or the work of a particular team)
   - Formal: a set of conditions must apply in order to be able to say that the terms in a model have a specific meaning
 - Duplication of concepts: there are 2 model elements (and attendant impls) that actually represent the same concept
+- Shared kernel: designate some subset of the domain model that the 2 teams agree to share, including code & DB design
+- Core domain: those parts of the model distinctive and central to the purposes of the intended apps
+- Generic subdomains: general principles everyone knows or details that belong to supporting specialties

 ## Criticism
 - Some parts are too abstract.
 Hard to understand/apply given only 1 example.
 - Chap 9: the coordination between specs & repo seems awkward
 - Chap 10: conceptual contour explanation is too abstract
+- Chap 14: shared kernel pattern seems outdated with the introduction of API

 ## Takeaway
 - Best practices & patterns to organize the codebase for extensibility & maintainability